-Products on the list have been recommended by mums on our team, or by our panel of mum testers who help decide the winners of the M&B Awards each year.
+Products on the list have been recommended by mums on our team or by our panel of mum testers, who help us decide the winners of the M&B Awards each year.
 We also pay attention to customer reviews on websites, ratings, and overall satisfaction levels of those who've bought the toys.

 We also test and review a range of the products sent to the office for our feedback.

 Offer your one year-old this colourful and stimulating multifunctional mini activity cube to encourage learning and exploration.
 They’ll have so much fun and won’t even realise they’re learning.
 This cube is crafted to aid the development of cognitive and fine motor skills, colour and shape recognition and hand-eye coordination.